clnbs/karateChop/README.md

 ```
 make all
 ```
-With command should create a binary for each implementation
+This command should create a binary for each implementation

 ## Usage

 ### Start tests
-Tests are trigger in a Docker environment in order to be compliant with the compilation environment.
+Tests are trigger in a Docker environment in order to be compliant with the compilation and development environment.
 Tests can be easily done using the Makefile :
 ```bash
 make testing
 ```

-This command will start all static tests and create an HTML file named `cover.html` in the root directory of this project.
-Open it with your favorite web browser.
+This command will start all statics tests and create an HTML file named `cover.html` in the root directory of this project.
+You can open it with your favorite web browser.

 ### Start each implementation
 For each implementation, you can start a specific binary in the form `<implementation_name>.bin` at the root directory of this project.
-To start a binary, you can simply run e.g :
+To start a binary, you can simply run it, e.g :
 ```bash
 ./recursive.bin
 ```